Zero rest-mass fields and the Newman-Penrose constants on flat space

 \section{Abstract}

 Zero rest-mass fields of spin 1 (the electromagnetic field) and spin 2 propagating on flat space and their corresponding Newman-Penrose (NP) constants are studied near spatial infinity.
 The aim of this analysis is to clarify the correspondence between data for these fields on a spacelike hypersurface and the value of their corresponding NP constants at future and past null infinity.
-To do so, the framework of the cylinder at spatial infinity is employed to show that, expanding the initial data in terms spherical harmonics and powers of the geodesic spatial distance $\rho$ to spatial infinity, the NP constants correspond to the data for the highest possible spherical harmonic at fixed order in $\rho$.
-In addition, it is shown that the NP constants at future and past null infinity, for both the Maxwell and spin-2 case, are related to each other as they arise from the same terms in the initial data.
-Moreover, it is shown that this observation is true for generic data (not necessarily time-symmetric).
-This identification is a consequence of both the evolution and constraint equations.
+To do so, Friedrich's framework of the cylinder at spatial infinity is employed to show that, expanding the initial data in terms spherical harmonics and powers of the geodesic spatial distance $\rho$ to spatial infinity, the NP constants correspond to the data for the second highest possible spherical harmonic at fixed order in $\rho$.
+In addition, it is shown that for generic initial data within the class considered in this article, there is no natural correspondence between the NP constants at future and past null infinity ---for both the Maxwell and spin-2 field.
+However, if the initial data is time-symmetric then the NP constants at future and past null infinity have the same information.

 \textbf{Keywords:} Conformal methods, spinors, Newman-Penrose constants, cylinder at spatial infinity, soft-hair.

 \textbf{PACS:} 04.20.Ex, 04.20.Ha, 04.20.Gz